5 Easiest steps to conceive using progesterone cream TTC:

 How to Use Progesterone Cream for Fertility

-Natural progesterone cream is easily and quickly absorbed into the body through the skin within seconds.
+Natural progesterone cream can be easily and quickly absorbed into the body through the skin within seconds.
 You can apply it essentially anywhere as long as you rotate locations of application.

 Where to Apply Progesterone Cream?

 The best places to apply natural progesterone creams on your body are places that get lots of blood flow via your capillaries.
 This includes your:

 - Palms of hands and feet

 You can tell which areas have capillaries by paying attention where you tend to blush, such as your cheeks.
 Avoid putting progesterone cream on fatty parts of your body.
 Remember, fat stores progesterone, rather than letting it into the bloodstream so more fatty areas will store more progesterone rather than using it properly.

 With prolonged use of progesterone in one area can cause that area of skin to saturate, reducing the absorption of progesterone.